 Figure 4.
 Nonmetric multidimensional scaling (NMDS) ordinations of ground beetle communities in taxonomic space (A) and functional trait space (B).
 Each point is a plot in a given year; shape of the point indicates the year the community was sampled, while color indicates the forest management treatment.
 Points corresponding to the same plot are connected with lines.
 The NMDS ordinations resulted in stress values of 0.224 for taxonomic beta-diversity and 0.181 for functional beta-diversity.

-The forest floor environment changed among the forest management treatments over time (Tables 6-7).
-Canopy openness above the pitfall traps differed by treatment, year, and their interaction.
+The forest floor environment changed among the forest management treatments over time (Tables 6-7)..
 Canopy openness averaged 82% above salvaged plots in 2015, much higher than windthrow or undisturbed forest plots.
 Although salvaged plots decreased to an average of 20% openness by 2022, this was still higher than the forest control plots.
-Windthrow plots had intermediate canopy openness readings, which were closer to those of forest controls than to salvaged plots.
-The percentage cover of both ground-level vegetation and leaf litter differed by treatment and treatment:year interaction.
 In 2015, salvaged plots had higher vegetation cover than windthrow, and windthrow had higher vegetation cover than forest controls, but these patterns largely disappeared by 2022.
-Meanwhile, leaf litter percentage cover showed the opposite pattern: in 2015, salvaged plots had the lowest leaf litter cover (around 5%), followed by windthrow plots (35%) and then forest controls (61%).
+Meanwhile, percentage cover of leaf litter showed the opposite pattern.
+In 2015, salvaged plots had the lowest leaf litter cover (around 5%), followed by windthrow plots (35%) and then forest controls (61%).
 However, these patterns mostly disappeared by 2022.
 Soil moisture was similar among forest management treatments, both in 2015 and in 2022.

 Table 6.
 Main effects of forest management treatments (windthrow, salvaged, undisturbed forest) and year (2015, 2022) on environmental variables in the understory at Powdermill Nature Reserve, Rector, Westmoreland County, Pennsylvania, USA.
 All models were linear mixed-effects models with transect included as a random effect (LMM).